sunnamed434/BitMono/docs/configuration/third-party-issues.rst

 Excluding Having issues with third parties (API Libraries)
 ==========================================================

-Let's say you have something specific that you don't want to protect, you can specify their const "names".
+Let's say you have something specific that you don't want to protect, you can specify their constant "names".

 In this case you've to use ``criticals.json``, add to ``CriticalMethods``, ``CriticalInterfaces``, ``CriticalBaseTypes`` etc, your potential critical things if you have them.